pkondrakunta/water-tank-monitoring/README.md

 * THe ability to automate the turn on /off events using threshold triggers (like turn off motor when tank reaches 90% or 95%)

-> Here is a breakdown of the tasks completed:
+> Here is a Kanban breakdown of the tasks completed:
 > [Programming the IoT Kanban Board](https://github.com/orgs/programming-the-iot/projects/1)